strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-alpha.9-to-alpha.10.md

 ---
 title: Migrate from alpha.9 to alpha.10 - Strapi Developer Documentation
-description: The following documentation covers how you can migrate your Strapi application from alpha.9 to alpha.10.
+description: Learn how you can migrate your Strapi application from alpha.9 to alpha.10.
 ---

 # Migration guide from alpha.9 to alpha.10